-With the objective to address the outlined goals of this investigation, the research questions (RQ)
+With the objective to address the outlined goals of this investigation, the research questions (RQ) are as follows:

-• RQ 4: What is the most accurate definition of COI and what are the elements, levels and characteristics of the notion?

-• RQ 5: Is the notion of COI facilitated by the notions of BD, VoC and COSE?

-• RQ 6: Does IC act as a moderator of the following relationships:

-• RQ 7: Does the notion of COI have a positive impact on IA of the new solutions?
+- RQ 4: What is the most accurate definition of COI and what are the elements, levels and characteristics of the notion? - RQ 5: Is the notion of COI facilitated by the notions of BD, VoC and COSE? - RQ 6: Does IC act as a moderator of the following relationships: - RQ 6a: VoC and COI; - RQ 6b: BD and COI; - RQ 6c: COSE and COI. - RQ 7: Does the notion of COI have a positive impact on IA of the new solutions?